grinn-global/docs/products/genio/index.rst

 Genio
 =====

-The Grinn Genio-700 product family is a powerful platform tailored for advanced AI, IoT, and multimedia applications.
-Centered around the high-performance GenioSOM-700 System on Module, which features a cutting-edge MediaTek® MT8390 processor and dedicated AI acceleration, the family delivers robust edge computing and multimedia capabilities.
-Complementing the module, the GenioEVB-700 evaluation board offers a rich development environment with extensive connectivity, peripheral integration, and debugging support.
-Together, they provide a scalable and efficient foundation for prototyping and deploying next-generation smart devices across industries.
+The Grinn Genio product family is a high-performance platform designed for demanding AI, IoT, and multimedia applications.
+At its core are the advanced GenioSOMs, powered by state-of-the-art MediaTek processors with built-in AI acceleration.
+This combination delivers exceptional edge computing power and rich multimedia capabilities, making it ideal for next-generation intelligent devices.

 Table of Contents
 -----------------